JovanoskaJovana/DocumentRoutingSystem-Backend/README.md

 # RoutingSystemApplication
 A Spring Boot application for managing document routing, approvals and version control within an organization.
-Employees can upload documents, which are automatically routed to the appropriate department, while the system maintains version history and supports actions such as signing-approval and rejection.
+Employees can upload documents, which are automatically routed to the appropriate department, while the system maintains version history and allows signatory employees within the department to approve or reject them.

 ### Key Features